JeffofBread/dwm-libconfig/README.md

 Do you want to completely up-end one of the core features of [suckless](https://suckless.org/) software?
 Well this is the patch for you. dwm-libconfig is a patch for dwm that adds runtime configuration for dwm using [libconfig](https://hyperrealm.github.io/libconfig/).
-It completely removes the need for the traditional `config.h`, replacing it with a configuration file called 'dwm.conf'.
+It replaces the need to edit `config.h` for configuration changes with `dwm.conf`, a runtime parsed configuration file.
 This means that to adjust configuration values in dwm, you no longer need to recompile.
-Assuming you don't need to add new configuration options to the parser you will never need to recompile dwm.
+Assuming you don't need to change the behavior of the parser or dwm, you don't need to recompile and re-install.
+Want to change your theme?
+Just edit the `dwm.conf` file and restart dwm, simple as that.
+I highly recommend the [restartsig](https://dwm.suckless.org/patches/restartsig/) patch for that reason.

 Some notes however, this is a backported featured from a very different project.
 Certain design choices or style are definitely a little out of place for a [suckless](https://suckless.org/) application, but to be honest, I didn't to rewrite it completely just to "fit" better.
 It is quite overbuild for the level of configuration dwm offers by default.
 That being said, I did design it to be quite robust and easily extensible.
 With a little editing you can add a wide variety of new configuration values or edit the names or ranges of existing ones with relative ease.
 If you would like to reach out, please do, I am more than happy to help.
 See [Reaching Out](#reaching-out) for contact info.

-## Warning
-I have tried my best to make this patch minimally invasive, but by its nature, is going to be quite invasive and will not work well with many other patches without tweaking.
-This patch removes `config.h`, which many patches need.

 ## Requirements
 The patch is based on dwm 6.6, so it is recommended to start there.
 You will need all the base dwm dependencies plus